HeveraletLaidCenx/inochi2d-docs/docs/source/creator/video-export/exporting.rst

     You will need at least 1 animation and 1 camera in your scene to export video!

-    Otherwise you just get a sad error box telling you to go do that.
+    Otherwise, you just get a sad error box telling you to go do that.

 -----------